 Last month marked my 5th anniversary at Netguru.
 It’s been an incredible adventure so far with a new set of challenges waiting for me every day.
 With this post, I would like to sum up a few things I have learned during this period.
 Where do I start?

+People come and go – it’s quite a common pattern.
+I have often seen people work shorter than 5 years.
+I don’t think that this is particularly good or bad – it’s rather a matter of expectations and how the company aligns with your own vision.
+In my case, I found what I was looking for.
+Actually, I found it a couple of times.
 It all started with one project.
 I was thrown in at the deep end and began to deliver real value to the customer from day one.
 I was pumped.
-Previously, I had worked with academia people and seeing the tangible value of my work wasn’t a common thing.
+Previously, I had worked with academia and seeing the tangible value of my work wasn’t a common thing.
 I immediately fell in love with building things, bringing value and learning about new tools and techniques.
 Coding professionally gave me a sense of “good fit”, I was happy with my “technical usefulness”.
-At the same time, the client was happy about the project’s progress and my bosses were happy about my results.
-I feel that those three things were the key factors that made me feel that this is the career I want to pursuit.
+At the same time, the client was happy about the project’s progress, and my bosses were happy about my results.
+I feel that those three things were the key factors that made me feel that this is the career I want to pursue.

 After a few months at Netguru, I went for my first Ruby-related conference in Poland: wroclove.rb.
 This was my first experience of a big event with dozens of other professional developers who write code for a living.
 Hearing about their experiences, discussing the projects they worked on, talking about the way they lived...
-All that made me realize that being a developer is fun and that we aren’t boring at all!
+All that made me realise that being a developer is fun and that we aren’t boring at all!
 This was also the moment when I understood that a developer doesn’t have to know everything about building computers but is rather a person who can make computers talk the way it’s useful for particular needs.
 I have been really proud of being a developer since I got back home from the event.

-I wrote a couple of apps from scratch, but I’ve also worked with the code inherited after other developers.
+I wrote a couple of apps from scratch, but I also worked with the code inherited after other developers.
 Terms like “legacy code”, “spaghetti”, “fat models and fat controllers” come immediately to my mind.
 Was I complaining about them?
 Of course.
-But after some time and project-switching I realised that they’d shaped the code I write now.
+But after some time and project-switching, I realised that they’d shaped the code I write now.
 After dealing with tons of hours spent on understanding the complicated flow of methods, my code is now simpler and easier to read and maintain.
-I’ve also learned how to receive and give feedback about ugly less beautiful code.
+I’ve also learned how to receive and give feedback about the less beautiful code.
 I try to understand the decisions made by other developers and ask them about the reasons instead of just assuming that they can’t write proper code.
 And all those situations when something went wrong – they only made me more connected to the team I work with.
 Nothing is better than a successful deploy after a tough coding sprint.

 As the company grew, tutoring, mentoring and leading our younger team members became more and more important.
-They needed some guidance along the way because they wanted to use the best practices we had already established in past projects.
+They needed some guidance along the way because they wanted to use the best practices we had already established in the past projects.
 My role shifted a bit towards leading other team members the moment I stopped being responsible solely for my code but also for my team.
 I feel proud when I see senior guys who I met years ago as juniors.
 They’ve loads of valuable things, and I’m glad that I was part of their learning process (I hope they remember it just as fondly as I do :)) There are some natural born leaders, but there isn’t a lot of them.
 You can learn how to become a leader and how your actions might help other people become better at what they do.